-Current Use: Allocated for manned AMT in the United States.
+Allocated for manned AMT in the United States.
 This is the primary AMT band in the United States, and it is also used for AMT by several other administrations.

-International Mobile Telecommunications (IMT).
+- International Mobile Telecommunications (IMT).
 International Telecommunication Union (ITU) radio regulations give AMT priority over IMT in 1435-1535 MHz in Region 2 (North and South America).
 There is no pending proposal in the U.S. for reallocation of this band; however, it must remain on the list of concerns for ICTS as it resides in the low band "sweet spot" for RF propagation characteristics for international mobile communications.
-ITU Recommendations M. 1459 and 2116 are relevant for AMT protection criteria.
+ITU Recommendations M. 1459 and 2116 are CRITICAL for AMT protection criteria. - Ligado.

-Ligado.
 The upper part of the L-band is home to several global positioning systems (GPS).
-Along with AMT operations below 1525 MHz, one of these signals is potentially threatened.
-L1 (encrypted precision code, coarse acquisition code), at 1575.42 MHz, could receive interference from a terrestrial data link proposed by Ligado Networks (Reston, VA) in the United States.
-Despite major pushback from the Department of Defense (DoD) and other federal agencies over GPS interference concerns, the FCC initially granted the Ligado application for a terrestrial Internet of Things (IoT) network.
-Several agencies and commercial interests filed Petitions for Reconsideration due to concerns about interference to GPS.
+L1 could receive interference from a terrestrial data link proposed by Ligado Networks (Reston, VA) in the United States.
+The FCC initially granted the Ligado application for a terrestrial Internet of Things (IoT) network.
 If this IoT network is implemented, it could have significant impact on GPS-dependent systems (like TSPI).
-The U.S. Congress has enacted legislation intended to protect DoD spectrum uses against the possibility of interference.